Libation: Modern customs

-In Cuba a widespread custom is to spill a drop or two of rum from one's glass while saying "para los santos" (‘for the Saints’).
-An identical form is done in Brazil when one drinks cachaça, with the drops being offered "para o santo" or "para o santinho".
-These customs are similar to the practise of Visayans living on Mindanao, the Philippines, where they spill a capful of rum as soon as the bottle is opened while saying "para sa yawa" ('for the Devil').
+In Cuba, a widespread custom is to spill a drop or two of rum from one's glass while saying "para los santos" ('for the Saints').
+An identical practice is found in Brazil when cachaça is drunk, with the drops being offered "para o santo" or "para o santinho".
+These customs are similar to the practice among Visayans of Mindanao, the Philippines, where rum is spilled upon opening of the bottle, accompanied by "para sa yawa" ('for the Devil').

-In Russia and surrounding countries, it is an old tradition to pour vodka onto a grave, an act possibly connected with dziady custom.
-In Georgia, where wine plays an important part in the local culture, it is common to pour a glass of wine on graves, especially around Easter.
+In Russia and some parts of the Commonwealth of Independent States, there is a tradition of pouring vodka onto a grave, an act possibly connected with dziady custom.
+In Georgia, where wine plays a more culturally significant role, it is common to pour a glass of wine on graves, especially around Easter in commemoration of all deceased.

-In the contemporary United States, occasionally libations are offered in the name of a deceased person on various occasions, usually when drinking socially among friends in a private setting.
-There is also a tradition of pouring libations of malt liquor from a forty before drinking, which is particularly associated with African-American rappers.
-This is referred to as "tipping" to one's [dead] homies (friends), or "pouring one out".
-This is performed in movies, such as Boyz n the Hood, and referenced in various songs, such as the 1993 "Gangsta Lean (This Is For My Homies)" by DRS ("I tip my 40 to your memory"), and sometimes accompanied by ritual expressions such as "One for me, and one for my homies" as well as the 1994 song "Pour Out a Little Liquor" by 2Pac.
-This was parodied in Austin Powers: The Spy Who Shagged Me (1999).
+In the contemporary United States, libations are occasionally offered in the name of a deceased person on various occasions, usually when drinking socially among friends in a private setting.
+There is also a tradition of pouring libations of malt liquor before drinking, which is particularly associated with African American rappers.
+This is referred to as "tipping" to one's deceased friends, or "pouring one out".
+This practice has been recorded in film, such as Boyz n the Hood, and referenced in various songs, such as the 1993 "Gangsta Lean (This Is For My Homies)" by DRS ("I tip my 40 to your memory") and the 1994 "Pour Out a Little Liquor" by 2Pac.
+As with similar practices worldwide, various symbolic sayings accompany the pouring.

+In Rabbinic Judaism, drops of wine are taken from one's glass at the Passover Seder by pouring them out or dipping one's finger into the glass, either 10 for each plague, or 16; ten for the ten plagues, three for "Blood, Fire and Columns of Smoke", and three for "Detzach, Adash, B’achav".
+Explanations vary, but the common one is regret that the freeing of the Jewish people came at the cost of many Egyptians suffering and dying, and out of respect to "not rejoice the downfall of an enemy".
+However, this is a more modern interpretation originally created by Rabbi Yirmiyahu Löw's grandfather, sometime in the late 18th or early 19th century, though with precedent from Sanhendrin 39b:5.